About Art Therapy

 Art therapy integrates the fields of human development, visual arts and the creative process with models of counselling and psychotherapy.
 Art therapy is used with children, adolescents, adults, older adults, groups and families to assess and treat:

-- Anxiety, depression and other mental/emotional problems
+- Anxiety, depression and other emotional/mood conditions

-- Mental illness
+- Symptoms of mental illness

-- Family and relationship issues
+- Family and interpersonal relationship issues

 - Social/emotional difficulties related to disability or illness